 Sitting proudly just outside of London, Windsor Castle is the official residence of His Majesty The King.
 It’s an amazing place to visit filled with history, priceless artworks and the tombs of famous monarchs.
 Besides the King, many other monarchs have lived there over the years.

 Here are some unbelievable facts about Windsor Castle’s host of royal residents:

 1. The castle was originally built by the Normans after the Battle of Hastings in 1066.
 It was initially made out of wood, in the motte-and-bailey style.

 2. It was positioned so it had a good view of the River Thames and over Windsor Forest — which was a popular hunting ground at the time.

-4. Windsor Castle is the final resting place of an incredible 10 monarchs — Edward IV, Henry VI, Henry VIII, Charles I, George III, George IV, William IV, Edward VII, George V and George VI.
-When you visit, you can see Lady Chapel where many notable characters were buried, including notorious Henry VIII.
+4. Windsor Castle is the final resting place of an incredible 11 monarchs — Edward IV, Henry VI, Henry VIII, Charles I, George III, George IV, William IV, Edward VII, George V, George VI and Elizabeth II.
+During your visit, you will see Lady Chapel where many notable characters are buried, including notorious Henry VIII.

 5. It is also the largest inhabited castle in the world.
 It has approximately 500 people living and working there — the King has a lot of housemates!